 Editing data

-To edit a data record, simply click the row of the table that you want to edit, complete the details and click Submit.Deleting data
+To edit a data record, click the row of the table that you want to edit, complete the details and click Submit.Deleting data

 Exporting data